How does this medication work? What will it do for me?

 What form(s) does this medication come in?

 Each white, opaque, hard gelatin capsule contains estramustine sodium phosphate 140 mg.
 Nonmedicinal ingredients: gelatin capsule, isopropanol, magnesium stearate, silica, and sodium laurylsulfate.
 This medication does not contain bisulfite, gluten, lactose, or tartrazine.

 How should I use this medication?

-The dosage is specific for a patient's body size and weight.
+The dose is specific for a patient's body size and weight.
 The recommended dose is usually divided into 3 or 4 doses per day.
 Estramustine capsules should be taken on an empty stomach at least 1 hour before or 2 hours after meals.
-The capsules should not be taken at the same time as milk, milk products, or calcium-containing drugs such as certain antacids.
+They should be swallowed whole with water and should not be taken at the same time as milk, milk products, or calcium-containing drugs such as certain antacids.